 The Norwegian Medicines Agency is the competent authority for medical devices in Norway.
 This implies that the Agency has administrative and advisory responsibilities related to legislation and supervisory authority over manufacturers, distributors and notified bodies.
 As a part of the market surveillance all Norwegian manufacturers/authorised representatives of medical devices shall register in the Medical Device Database (Utstyrsregisteret).
 The Norwegian Medicines Agency is responsible for the Norwegian medical device vigilance system.

 A medical device is a device intended by its manufacturer to be used specifically to diagnose, prevent, monitor, treat or alleviate disease, injury or disability in humans.
-Some birth control products, as well as tools for the handicapped people are also considered as medical devices (for the full English definition see dir 93/42 article 1, 2a).
+Some birth control products, as well as tools for the handicapped people are also considered as medical devices.
+For the full English definition see MDR article 2

-An in vitro diagnostic (IVD) medical device is a device intended for the analysis of samples from the human body for medical purposes.
+An in vitro diagnostic (IVD) medical device is a device intended for the analysis of samples from the human body for medical purposes, see IVDR article 2.

-A product that achieves primary effect through pharmacological, immunological or metabolic action is not considered as a medical device – this type of product is regulated by Norwegian Medicines Agency (legemiddelverket.no).
+A product that achieves primary effect through pharmacological, immunological or metabolic action is not considered as a medical device – this type of product is regulated by the Regulations on medicinal products.

 Information on regulatory requirements for clinical investigation of medical devices can be found under Clinical investigation.

 Manufacturers/authorised representatives of medical devices have a responsibility for internal control (risk analysis, conformity assessment procedures).
 Medical devices that are CE marked in one EU/EEA country can freely be placed on the market in all EU/EEA countries.

 The Norwegian Medicines Agency may upon request issue time-limited Free Sales Certificate for Norwegian manufacturers of medical devices to be exported to countries outside the EU/EEA.